 Root.
-That portion of the tooth that is fixed in the bony alveolus, or socket; and is covered with cementum.
+That portion of the tooth that is fixed in the bony walls of the alveolus, or socket; and is covered with cementum.

 Root canal.
 The opening through the center of the long axis of the root of a tooth from the crown to the apex.